sipatha/sipatha/README.md

 ### Platform Engineering

 I've recently, 5 years now, transitioned into a Platform Engineering role building and maintaining [Kubernetes](https://github.com/kubernetes/kubernetes) based platforms on the Azure public cloud.
-Continous Integration using Github Actions on [Github Enterprise](https://github.com/enterprise) and Continous Delivery using [FluxCD](https://fluxcd.io/flux/get-started/)
+Continuous Integration using Github Actions on [Github Enterprise](https://github.com/enterprise) and Continuous Delivery using [FluxCD](https://fluxcd.io/flux/get-started/)

 Its been an exciting challenge and allowed for more Golang based development.